BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/nw.md

 **Surgeon Stichflesh:**

-There's zero healing requirement on this fight if it's executed well, this means you should focus your cooldowns on damaging the boss.
+there is zero healing requirement on this fight if it's executed well, this means you should focus your cooldowns on damaging the boss.
 There might be times where your group falls behind on killing the old add and two Stitchflesh's Creation will be up, make sure to use Blessing of Sacrifice if he does not have any major defensives available to mitigate as much damage as possible.
 Keep in mind Blessing of Protection works on the fixate.

 **Nalthor the Rimebinder:**

-There's few things to be aware of on this fight and that is to rotate your healing/damage reduction cooldowns on the shields that your dps players does not any damage cooldowns or any weapons on.
+there is a few things to be aware of on this fight and that is to rotate your healing/damage reduction cooldowns on the shields that your dps players does not any damage cooldowns or any weapons on.
 Also make sure to pre Blessing of Freedom on the Frozen Binding if its a melee that got targeted.
 Blessing of Protection will mitigate all damage you take from Blessing of Sacrifice on this boss fight.

 **Important trash mechanics to use utility on:**